Spin Inertia of Resident and Photoexcited Carriers in Singly-Charged Quantum Dots

-The spin coherence is created by circularly polarized pump pulses of 1.5\,ps duration emitted by a mode-locked Ti:Sapphire laser operating at a repetition period $T_R = 13.2$\,ns.
+The spin polarization is created by circularly polarized pump pulses of 1.5\,ps duration emitted by a mode-locked Ti:Sapphire laser operating at a repetition period $T_R = 13.2$\,ns.
 The pump helicity is modulated at frequency $f_m$ between $\sigma^+$ and $\sigma^-$ polarization by an electro-optical modulator (EOM).
-Linearly polarized probe pulses measure the induced spin coherence via the ellipticity signal in transmission geometry~\cite{Heist2015}.
+Linearly polarized probe pulses measure the induced spin polarization along the optical axis via the ellipticity signal in transmission geometry analyzed by a quarter wave plate and a wollaston prism, using a balanced diode bridge~\cite{Heist2015}.
 This signal is called Faraday Ellipticity (FE).

-In the presented experiments, we fix the pump-probe delay at a negative value ($\tau_{pp}=-50$\,ps) and measure the FE in dependence on the longitudinal magnetic field, applied along the excitation direction and orthogonal to the sample surface.
+In the presented experiments, we fix the pump-probe delay at a negative value ($\tau_{pp}=-50$\,ps) and measure the FE dependence on the longitudinal magnetic field, applied along the excitation direction and orthogonal to the sample surface.
 Using the signal at negative time delay greatly simplifies the interpretation of the results, as it can only arise from the spin polarization of the resident long-living carriers.
 In the studied QDs the trion recombination time of 400\,ps is much shorter than $T_R$~\cite{GreilichPRB73}.

 Figures~\ref{fig:1}(a) and~\ref{fig:1}(b) demonstrate the measured FE as a function of magnetic field for different modulation frequencies for $n$- and $p$-doped samples.
 We call this dependence a polarization recovery curve (PRC).
 For both samples the FE increases with increase of magnetic field around $B=0$.
 In the case of strong carrier localization, the dominant spin relaxation mechanism is the hyperfine interaction with host lattice nuclear spins.
 Application of the external magnetic field leads to an effective decoupling of the resident carrier spin from the nuclear spin bath and stabilizes the optically oriented spins along the $z$-axis~\cite{Heist2015,PetrovBoxModel09}, so FE increases.
 At higher magnetic fields the behavior is different: The electron spin polarization saturates (in the range around 300\,mT), while the hole spin polarization decreases after the initial increase and then saturates within a similar range of fields.
 The observed difference in the field dependencies of PRC is related to the type of carriers (electrons vs. holes) and the spin relaxation dynamics in the trion states, which are schematically shown in the insets in Figs.~\ref{fig:1}(a) and~\ref{fig:1}(b).